atkrad/dotfiles/README.md

 ## Overview

 The purpose of this repository is to provide a well-organized, version-controlled, and easily maintainable configuration for NixOS.
-It aims to make it easier for users to manage their personal computing environment and ensure consistency across multiple devices.
+It aims to simplify managing a personal computing environment and ensure consistency across multiple devices.
+The name **Nixie** reflects the project's modular and elegant approach to NixOS customization.

 ## Prerequisites